tomlarkworthy/animaxe/README.md

 - example of switching from the canvas API to a linear chain
 - how a new chain resets the context
 - using https://github.com/anthonydugois/svg-path-builder
+- the order of side effects is probably important and worth documenting (and testing).

 website
 -------